dwojtasik/qget/README.rst

 ========

 - an executable script to download file via command line
+- support for HTTPS connection with basic auth and SSL verification skip
+- support for custom headers
 - support for downloading / rewriting progress with callbacks (by default using ``tqdm``)
-- support for using own event loop in asyncio by qget_coro coroutine
 - support for limiting RAM usage with settings ``chunk_bytes`` and ``max_part_mb``
 - automatic measurement of simultaneous connection limit
-- support for HTTPS connection with basic auth and SSL verification skip
+- support for using own event loop in asyncio by ``qget_coro`` coroutine

 Requirements
 ============